 - Divorce or breakup

-- Death/loss of somebody significant in your life
+- Death/loss of somebody significant

-- Geographical position, relocation or remote area
+- Geographical position, relocation, or living in a remote area

 - Empty nest syndrome